10 Site Characterization

 10.3.3 Extent of PFAS

 Another factor in the extent of PFAS at mature sites is prior remediation intended to address other contaminants.
 For example, groundwater pump and treat systems designed and operating to address other contaminants may have partially captured PFAS or their discharge may have spread PFAS.
-Other remediation methods such as oxidation may result in a change in the relative concentrations of individual PFAS.
+Other remediation methods such as oxidation may result in a change in the relative concentrations of individual PFAS (for example, oxidation of precursors).

 Depending upon site-specific conditions, several pathways need to be considered to assess potential upgradient sources.
 PFAS migration in air from industrial or commercial sources can influence soil or groundwater a great distance from larger sources (Section 6.1), for example, see Barton (2010) and Shin et al. (2011).
 Data from urban soils and groundwater indicate that for sites near metropolitan areas, there may be measurable contributions of PFAS from other sources, unrelated to site-specific sources, see the site-specific anthropogenic background text box in Section 10.1.3 and Xiao et al. (2015).